Lizard (character): Continuity

-In a 2004 story arc entitled Lizard's Tale, written by Paul Jenkins in the Spectacular Spider-Man comic book, it was revealed that the Lizard persona was not a separate personality from Dr. Connors after all — Curt had been consciously controlling his reptilian alter ego all along.
+In a 2004 story arc entitled Lizard's Tale, written by Paul Jenkins in the Spectacular Spider-Man comic book, it was revealed that the Lizard persona was not a separate personality from Dr. Connors after all—Curt had been consciously controlling his reptilian alter ego all along.
 Furthermore, Connors was shown to know that Peter Parker was Spider-Man, despite the discovery of the secret identity never being explained or depicted.
 The story ended with Dr. Connors deliberately getting himself sent to prison and hoping the Lizard would not be unleashed again.
 The Lizard's next appearance after this was as a member of the Sinister Twelve, where he showed no indication of being controlled by the mind of Dr. Connors.
 Although the idea of Connors controlling the Lizard was subsequently ignored, when the Lizard's mind was briefly trapped in Connors' human form, he attempted to mutate the staff of Horizon Labs into lizard people like himself, with none of the other lizards demonstrating the same hostility to humans as the Lizard, prompting Spider-Man to speculate that the Lizard's anti-human traits came from Connors' anger at the world for his lost arm and family rather than the Lizard being completely separate from Connors.

 Another continuity-related issue involves Connors' son Billy.
 Unlike many other Marvel Comics children, he has not appreciably grown up since the comics' stories of the 1960s.
 Billy's visible age also seems to waver back and forth between approximately eight and 13 years old, depending on the particular comic artist drawing the character.

 Other versions

-Amazing Spider-Man: Renew Your Vows

-Alternate universe variants of Curt and Billy Connors from Earth-18119 who both became the Lizard appear in Amazing Spider-Man: Renew Your Vows.

-Ultimate Marvel

-An alternate universe variant of Curt Connors / Lizard appears in the Ultimate Marvel universe.
-This version is a friend of Reed Richards who created the Carnage symbiote.
-Despite his crimes, S.H.I.E.L.D. eventually pardons and recruits him.

-Howard the Human

-An alternate universe variant of Curt Connors / Lizard from Earth-82081 appears in the Secret Wars storyline.

-Exiles

-An alternate universe variant of Curt Connors / Lizard from Earth-21117 appears in Exiles #17.
-This version created an army of Lizards by mutating other people.
-He intended to massacre them using a nuclear bomb, but the Exiles convince him otherwise, after which he commits suicide.
+Many alternate versions of Lizard have appeared throughout the character's publication history.

+Earth-66

+On Earth-66, Lizard is an ordinary lizard who sought revenge on Spider-Rex after he accidentally ripped off his tail.
+Despite opposition from his wife Lizzy and Spider-Rex, who both insist that his tail would have eventually grown back, the Lizard uses a meteorite fragment to transform into a Chimera and eventually obtain a human form.

 Marvel 1602

-An alternate universe variant of Curt Connors / Lizard from Earth-311 appears in Marvel 1602.
-This version is a philosopher whose transformed state resembles a Velociraptor and retains his human mind.
+In Marvel 1602, Connors is a philosopher whose transformed state resembles a Velociraptor and retains his human mind.

-Marvel Noir

-An alternate universe variant of Curt Connors / Lizard from Earth-90214 appears in Marvel Noir.
-This version is an assistant to Otto Octavius.

-Marvel Zombies

-A zombified alternate universe variant of Curt Connors / Lizard from Earth-2149 appears in Marvel Zombies.

-MC2

-An alternate universe variant of Curt Connors / Lizard from Earth-982 appears in Mr. and Mrs. Spider-Man.